Baro82/grapheneos-vanadium-bookmarks-helper/README.md

        python export_bookmarks.py

-   This will generate two files in the `toSync` folder:
+   This will generate in the `toSync` the file `bookmarks_data.js` with updated bookmarks data and favicons embedded

-   - `bookmarks.html` — HTML viewer
-   - `bookmarks_data.js` — bookmarks data with favicons embedded

    Copy both files to the Vanadium scope storage folder.